 The terms ‘feline asthma’ and ‘chronic bronchitis’ are often used interchangeably in cats and are used to describe chronic disease of the small airways (bronchioles) within the lungs.
 Other terms describing the same syndrome are ‘allergic airway disease’ and ‘allergic bronchitis’.

-The clinical signs of asthma or chronic bronchitis vary in severity between individuals.
+The signs of asthma or chronic bronchitis vary in severity between individuals.
 In addition, the signs may be either persistent or episodic.
 Typical signs include:

-- Persistent coughing (often bouts of coughing)
+- Persistent coughing (often in short bouts)*

 - Laboured and/or fast breathing